Explore Peterborough Kawarthas On A Self-Guided Sea Doo Tour…

 With only a day left in our three-day Sea Doo ride, we didn’t have enough time to cruise from Beachwood all the way to Peterborough and back, so we checked out and trailered to the city in a mere 30 minutes.
 There, we launched from the Mark Street boat ramp (located beside Rogers Cove Park) to ride south on the Otonabee River through the Scotts Mills lock to Rice Lake and back (see ride article).
 This Sea Doo ride features both excellent river running and extensive lake exploration, but be careful not to get too close to shore and avoid back bays, which can both be pretty weedy.
 As mentioned, we overnighted on our return at the nearby and waterside Holiday Inn.

 “Kawartha” means “bright waters and happy lands”…exactly what every Sea Doo rider needs for memorable jest ski fun.
-To really do the Peterborough Kawarthas region justice by personal watercraft or boat, you’d need four to five days, but that’s okay by me because it just means I’ll have to go back again for more real soon.
+To really do the Peterborough Kawarthas region justice by personal watercraft or recreational boat, you’d need four to five days, but that’s okay by me because it just means I’ll have to go back again for more real soon.

 Peterborough Kawarthas Day One Services